Jbleezy/BO1-Reimagined/README.md

 * Maps now auto restart correctly (box gets randomized again)

 ## Players
-* Players automatically get 3 self revives in solo
+* Players automatically get 3 self revives in solo (except for on Nacht Der Untoten and on Moon before initially leaving No Man's Land)
 * Unlimited sprint
 * All players are attracted equally
-* Fixed a bug where zombies would not attack players if one player crouched in front of another player in a corner
 * Backwards move speed, strafe move speed, and sprint strafe move speed are now all at 100%
-* Player names now disappear instantly after being out of line of sight of them
+* Increased normal health regeneration time from 2.4 seconds to 3 seconds
 * Removed melee lunging
 * Players can now dive again right away after just diving
 * Players can now move after diving quicker
 * Decreased dive startup time
-* Too many weapons penalty has been changed to only take the weapon that the player shouldnt have
-* Increased normal health regeneration time from 2.4 seconds to 3 seconds
+* Added a points cap of 10 million
 * Red screens now start at 25% health (previously 20% health)
-* Fixed players getting stuck in the air when jumping next to an object with high FPS
+* Added heartbeat and breathing sounds when low on health
+* Added heartbeat sound when down
+* Text when getting revived in solo now only displays "Reviving"
+* Added death hands animation from Black Ops 2
+* Dead players can chat with alive players
+* Players can now red screen after bleeding out and respawning
+* Characters no longer make hurt sounds from explosions if you have PHD Flopper
 * Players can now shoot when looking at another player
-* Chracters no longer make hurt sounds if you have PHD Flopper and an explosion happens that would have hurt you
+* Player names now disappear instantly after being out of line of sight of them
+* If a player switches weapons while reviving, their weapon will not get switched when finishing a revive
+* 1 second of immunity to zombies after getting revived (solo and coop)
+* Lean is now disabled while down since downed players cannot be revived while they are leaning
 * Fixed a bug where players were able to damage themselves by meleeing and leaning at the same time
+* Fixed a bug where a player was able to revive another player by bleeding out next to them in water
 * Fixed a bug where downed players were able to occasionally damage alive players
-* 1 second of immunity to zombies after getting revived (solo and coop)
-* Fixed a bug where a player was able to revive another player by bleeding out next to them in water
-* Lean is now disabled while down since downed players cannot be revived while they are leaning
-* If a player switches weapons while reviving, their weapon will not get switched when finishing a revive
-* Pack-a-Punch camo now displays on Mustang & Sally when downed in solo
-* Dead players can chat with alive players
-* Players can now red screen after bleeding out and respawning
+* Too many weapons penalty has been changed to only take the weapon that the player shouldnt have
 * Fixed a bug where players were able to freeze in mid air with no weapon in hand if they held the fire button while spawning in
-* Added heartbeat and breathing sounds when low on health
-* Added heartbeat sound when down
-* Added death hands animation from Black Ops 2
-* 10 million points cap
+* Fixed players getting stuck in the air when jumping next to an object with high FPS

 ## HUD
 * HUD items now have some distance away from the edge of the screen